harrycresswell/harry/content/writing/page-site-params.md

 </footer>
 ```

-It’s worth noting that Params can also be nested.
+It’s worth noting that custom parameters can also be nested.

 ```
 ---